scriptin/effective-input-slides/slides.md

 - Acquiring a language = developing new habits.
 - Make it a part of your life.
-- Your target language must become a part of your life.
+- Language is not a trophy, it's a tool.
 - 1 hour per day is better than 10 hours once a week.

 ---

-## Closing thoughts
+## Summary

+- (Partially) comprehensible
+- Compelling
+- Challenging
+- High volume
+- Repetitive (in various contexts)
+- Multi-modal
+- Consistent practice

-- Input should be your priority:
+Input should be your priority:
 - especially when you start.
 - throughout your journey.
-- It has limitations:
-  - to get good at speaking and writing, you'll have to practice those.

 ---